 - Ease of Use: The online course platform is straightforward to use with well-detailed steps that help you build high-quality courses instantly.

-- Search Engine Optimization (SEO): Udemy is extremely SEO-friendly.
-Thus, your courses have high chances of showing up on Google when hosted on Udemy versus when using Teachable.
+- Search Engine Optimization (SEO): Udemy is extremely SEO-friendly, and they are great at their own content marketing.
+Thus, your courses have a high chance of showing up on Google when hosted on Udemy versus when using Teachable.